The Many Questions of Slip and Fall Accidents

 The individual, party or company you may sue depends on where exactly your slip and fall occurred.
 For example, if you were to fall in your workplace, then you may end up suing the company.
 Or, if you fell in your rental property because the handrails needed replacing but went unattended to, then your landlord may be held liable with the help of a trip and fall lawyer in Memphis.

-Thanks to Wiseman Bray, PLLC for their insight into personal injury claims and slip and fall injury accidents.
+Thanks to Patterson Bray, for their insight into personal injury claims and slip and fall injury accidents.